SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 Generics are one of the most powerful features of Swift, and much of Swift's Standard Library is built with generic code.
-Generics enable you to write flexible code that avoids duplication, and expresses its intent in a clear, abstract manner.
+Generics enable you to write flexible code that avoids duplication, and expresses its intent in a clear, abstracted manner.

 Why Generics?
 -------------